 Dual-use approach as a competitive advantage

 The dual-use approach is increasingly seen as a strategic lever for European competitiveness.
-The long-term competitiveness of the European Union increasingly depends on its ability to coordinate economic, industrial, and security policies.
-At the heart of this coordination is a dual-use approach, which represents not just a traditional policy framework but an emerging strategic logic that integrates civilian and military investments in infrastructure, technology, and supply chains.
+The long-term competitiveness of the European Union depends more and more on its ability to align economic, industrial, and security policies.
+At the heart of this alignment is a dual-use approach, which is not merely a traditional policy framework but an emerging strategic logic that integrates civilian and military investments in infrastructure, technology, and supply chains.

 Integration into the European industrial strategy

-The BraveTech EU initiative fits seamlessly into the broader European industrial strategy aimed at achieving technological sovereignty and strategic autonomy.
+The BraveTech EU initiative fits seamlessly into the broader European industrial strategy, which aims to achieve technological sovereignty and strategic autonomy.
 The Defence Readiness Omnibus, a far-reaching legislative package published by the European Commission on June 17, 2025, aims to adapt Europe's regulatory landscape to the realities of deterrence, readiness, and strategic autonomy.

 The package comprises three main components: First, it amends five key EU regulations, including REACH and the European Defence Fund, to introduce defence-specific exemptions and streamline compliance.
-Second, it introduces a harmonized fast-track approval procedure across member states, with a 60-day deadline for defence-related infrastructure.
-Third, it simplifies intra-European transfers and procurement for defence and dual-use goods.
+Second, it introduces a harmonized fast-track authorization procedure across Member States, with a 60-day timeframe for defence-related infrastructure.
+Third, it simplifies intra-European transfers and procurements for defence and dual-use goods.

-The BraveTech EU initiative represents an important building block in the development of integrated European dual-use logistics.
+The BraveTech EU initiative represents a key building block in the development of an integrated European dual-use logistics system.
 Its strength lies in combining combat-proven innovations from Ukraine with Europe's industrial capacity.
-The initiative can significantly contribute to improving European infrastructure, particularly by promoting technologies that have both civilian and military applications.
+The initiative can significantly contribute to improving European infrastructure, particularly by promoting technologies with both civilian and military applications.

-The trimodal integration of rail, road, and waterway transport forms the backbone of efficient dual-use infrastructure.
+The trimodal integration of rail, road, and water transport forms the backbone of an efficient dual-use infrastructure.
 The BraveTech EU initiative can support this integration by providing innovative technologies for automation, digitalization, and intelligent logistics systems.
-The more than 3,500 developments registered on the BRAVE1 platform offer enormous potential for the modernization of European logistics systems.
+The more than 3,500 developments registered on the BRAVE1 platform offer enormous potential for modernizing European logistics systems.

-For maximum effectiveness, the BraveTech EU initiative should pursue the following strategic approaches: First, close coordination with existing EU programs such as the European Defence Fund and the Connecting Europe Facility.
+To maximize the effectiveness of the BraveTech EU initiative, the following strategic approaches should be pursued: First, close coordination with existing EU programs such as the European Defence Fund and the Connecting Europe Facility.
 Second, a focus on technologies with high dual-use potential that strengthen both civilian competitiveness and military readiness.
 Third, the development of pilot projects that can demonstrate the successful integration of Ukrainian innovations into European systems.

-The initiative has the potential to develop Europe into a global center for dual-use technologies while strengthening the continent's strategic autonomy and resilience.
+The initiative has the potential to develop Europe into a global hub for dual-use technologies while simultaneously strengthening the continent's strategic autonomy and resilience.
 However, its success will depend on the willingness of European partners to make the necessary investments and implement the required regulatory reforms.

 - A place for expertise and information on current developments in business and technology

-From the front to the laboratory: How Europe wants to benefit from Ukraine's innovative power in the war
+From the front line to the laboratory: This is how Europe wants to benefit from Ukraine's innovative strength in the war

-The BraveTech EU initiative is a European-Ukrainian partnership launched in July 2025 to massively accelerate innovation in the defense sector through closer technological and industrial cooperation between the EU and Ukraine.
+The BraveTech EU initiative is a European-Ukrainian partnership launched in July 2025, which aims to massively accelerate innovation in the defense sector through closer technological and industrial cooperation between the EU and Ukraine.

-The core objective of BraveTech EU is to strengthen the security and defense capabilities of Europe and Ukraine through shared access to innovations, particularly from war-proven Ukrainian technologies.
+The core objective of BraveTech EU is to strengthen the security and defense capabilities of Europe and Ukraine through joint access to innovations, particularly those derived from combat-proven Ukrainian technologies.
 The focus is on:

 - Promoting joint development, testing and deployment projects for new defense solutions.

-- Support for rapid testing, hackathons, and direct cooperation between European and Ukrainian startups, SMEs, and corporations.
+- Support for rapid testing, hackathons, and direct collaborations between European and Ukrainian start-ups, SMEs, and corporations.

-- Joint use of innovation platforms such as the Ukrainian BRAVE1 Defence Tech Platform and EU programmes (including the European Defence Fund (EDF), the EU Defence Innovation Scheme (EUDIS)).
+- Joint use of innovation platforms such as the Ukrainian BRAVE1 Defence-Tech platform and EU programs (including the European Defence Fund (EDF) and the EU Defence Innovation Scheme (EUDIS)).

 - Exchange of regulatory best practices and scaling of new technologies for the EU and Ukrainian markets.

-BraveTech EU has an initial budget of approximately €100 million, with both sides (EU and Ukraine) investing €50 million each.
+BraveTech EU is initially funded with approximately €100 million – both sides (EU and Ukraine) are investing €50 million each.
 Implementation is being overseen by the EU Defence Innovation Office (EUDIO) in Kyiv and coordinated with the Ukraine Support Instrument and other EU instruments.

 Background and strategic importance

-The initiative is part of the new EU-Ukraine Task Force for Industrial Defense Cooperation and supports the objectives of the "White Paper for European Defense – Readiness 2030."
-It accelerates the introduction of field-proven technologies from Ukraine, thus creating a dynamic, innovation-driven defense ecosystem.
-The exchange and real-world testing of technologies (such as drones, electronic warfare, and AI) can thus be translated into real defense systems within a very short time.
+The initiative is part of the new EU-Ukraine Task Force for Industrial Defence Cooperation and supports the goals of the "White Paper for European Defence – Readiness 2030".
+It accelerates the adoption of field-proven technologies from Ukraine, thereby creating a dynamic, innovation-driven defence ecosystem.
+The exchange and real-world testing of technologies (such as drones, electronic warfare, and AI) can thus be implemented in actual defence systems within a very short time.

-Especially for innovative SMEs, start-ups and defence companies in the EU, BraveTech EU opens up new opportunities to access research funding, cooperation opportunities with Ukrainian developers and faster market launches through shared testing infrastructure and regulatory knowledge transfer.
+Especially for innovative SMEs, start-ups and defense companies in the EU, BraveTech EU opens up new access to research funding, cooperation opportunities with Ukrainian developers and faster market launches through shared testing infrastructure and regulatory knowledge transfer.

 BraveTech EU not only strengthens the defense industries of both partners, but is also a strategic investment in Europe's resilience and security.